umer-fa/abs_docker/docs/api/ERRORS.md

 PASSWORD_LEN_MAX | Password cannot exceed 32 characters | Focus on input field
-PASSWORD_WEAK | Password is too weak | Focus on input field, Suggest a stronger password PASSWORD_CONFIRM_MATCH | You must retype same password | Focus on input field COUNTRY_INVALID | Select a country | Focus on input field TERMS_UNCHECKED | You must agree with our Terms & Conditions | Focus on checkbox
+PASSWORD_WEAK | Password is too weak | Focus on input field, Suggest a stronger password PASSWORD_CONFIRM_MATCH | You must retype same password | Focus on input field PASSWORD_INCORRECT | Incorrect password | Focus on input field COUNTRY_INVALID | Select a country | Focus on input field TERMS_UNCHECKED | You must agree with our Terms & Conditions | Focus on checkbox LOGIN_ID_REQ | Login ID is required | Focus on field LOGIN_ID_INVALID | Login ID contains an illegal character | Focus on field LOGIN_ID_UNKNOWN | No such user is registered | Focus on field USER_STATUS_DISABLED | User account status is disabled | Focus on field